anushaghimire/Credit_Risk_Analysis/README.md

 ## Summary:
 Looking at the results we can see that all the models are weak in predicting the precision of high-risk credit.
 But, the value of precision for the low-risk is high in all models.
 The most weakest model in predicting the credit card risk is undersampling method which shows the lowest f1 score.
 Therefore, I donot recommend using undersampling model to predict credit card risk.
+Whereas, the **Easy Ensemble AdaBoost Classifier** model shows the better results with recall value for both hig-risk and low-risk with over 90%, but the f1 score is still low for determining high-risk credit.